wp-plugins/w2q-wpml-to-qtranslate/readme.txt

 1. Create a non-production environment to perform the migration.
 Make sure you have a backup if you want to migrate the production environment.
 2. Disable WPML
-3. Install and configure qTranslate X (or another fork).
+3. Install and configure qTranslate X (or any other fork).
 Test if your environment is still ok.
 4. Go to Settings - W2Q: WPML to qTranslate and press 'Execute'
 5. Wait...
 6. Test your environment.
 Some tweaks might be required.